cthoyt/cthoyt.github.io/_posts/2021-04-06-state-of-kgems.md

+---
+layout: post
+title: Current Perspectives on KGEMs in and out of Biomedicine
+date: 2021-04-05 13:13:00 +0100
+author: Charles Tapley Hoyt
+tags: bioinformatics pykeen
+---
+After many discussions scientists from AstraZeneca's knowledge graph and target prioritization platform (BIKG) about the [PyKEEN](https://github.com/pykeen/pykeen) knowledge graph embedding model package, I joined them in writing a [review on biomedical knowledge graphs](https://arxiv.org/abs/2102.10062).
+Further, I'm giving a talk in their group today.
+This blog post is a longer form of some of the ideas I'll be presenting there.
+At the bottom is a link to the slides themselves.

 ### Who is the Arbiter of Benchmarks?

 The publication of each new knowledge graph embedding model is usually accompanied by an evaluation of the link